Pre-warmed Session Pool

 - Pool lifecycle: At daemon startup,

-RefillAllcreates the configured number of sandboxes per image.
-They are stored with statuspool_idleand a far-future expiry so the reaper does not destroy them. - Acquire:
+RefillAllcreates the configured number of sandboxes per image (workspace_id = empty).
+They are stored with statuspool_idleand far-future expiry so the reaper does not destroy them. - Acquire:

 pool.Getreturns a session ID, which is removed from the pool.
 The session status is updated torunningandexpires_atis set to the user’s TTL. - Refill: After each create (pool hit or normal), a background goroutine calls

-Refillto add one session back for that image. - Release: When a session is destroyed, it is not returned to the pool.
+Refillto replenish the specific key (imageorimage+workspace_id). - Release: When a session is destroyed, it is not returned to the pool.
 The pool is replenished on demand by

 Refillafter future creates.